MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 | :--- | :--- |
 | oauth2RequiredPostResponse | Boolean |

-Specifies whether, as part of OAuth 2.0 token requests, Microsoft Entra ID will allow POST requests, as opposed to GET requests.
+Specifies whether, as part of OAuth 2.0 token requests, Microsoft Entra ID allows POST requests, as opposed to GET requests.
 The default is false, which specifies that only GET requests will be allowed.

 Example: